tasmota/docs/docs/Berry-Scripting.md

 # Berry Scripting Language
-!!! failure "This feature is experimental, ESP32 only and currently not included in precompiled binaries"
+!!! failure "This feature is experimental, ESP32 only and currently included in selected precompiled binaries"

 To use it you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`: